-Ever tried cleaning up a messy dorm room and realized you’ve been growing a science experiment in an old cereal bowl? *Shudders* Well, if that experience happens often, it’s actually really bad for you.
+Ever tried cleaning up a messy dorm room and realize you’ve been growing a science experiment in an old cereal bowl? *Shudders* Well, if that experience happens often, it’s actually pretty bad for your health.
 We’ve all dealt with a messy dorm room or apartment at some point.
-It’s nothing to be ashamed of.
-However, if you let that mess go on for too long, it can have an effect on your anxiety levels, sleeping patterns, and study habits.
+However, if we let those messes go on for too long, it can have an effect on our anxiety levels, sleeping patterns, and study habits.

 What Clutter Does to Your Brain and Body

 Piles of clothing and wadded-up class notes scattered around your dorm may seem harmless enough, but research shows that disorganization has a significant effect on our well-being.
 Here’s the thing, our brains actually like order.
 When things are out of order, it affects our ability to focus.
 Here are some other things a messy dorm room affects:

 Your Clutter Has a Huge Impact on Your Sleep

 Sleep is SO important – especially when you’re a new college student.
 People who don’t get enough sleep have a hard time focusing and tend to struggle with irritability.
 It’s a fact that clutter has an effect on your sleep.
 People who sleep in cluttered rooms are more likely to have sleep problems, including difficulty falling asleep and easily waking up during the night.

 Your Messy Dorm Room Affects Your Grades

 In a 2011 study, neuroscience researchers using fMRI (functional magnetic resonance imaging) and other physiological measurements found cleaning messes from the home and work environment resulted in a better ability to focus and process information, as well as increased productivity.
 In short, your grades will get better if you declutter your space.